-Standard LPS1.04 is clear on the need to have regard for asymmetric risk in determining the BEL:
+Paragraph 35 of LPS 340 is clear on the need to have regard for asymmetric risk in determining the BEL:

-"3.9 In determining the Best Estimate Liability and Best Estimate Assumptions, the Actuary must have regard to the impact on the liability of the distribution of potential future outcomes.
-Where the benefits being valued contain options that may potentially be exercised against the company, or the potential liability outcomes have an adverse asymmetrical distribution, then the Best Estimate Liability must include an appropriate value in respect of those options and/or asymmetries."
+"In determining the best estimate liability and best estimate assumptions, the life company must have regard to the impact on the liability of the distribution of potential future outcomes.
+Where the benefits being valued contain options that may potentially be exercised against the company, or the potential liability outcomes have an adverse asymmetrical distribution, then the best estimate liability must include an appropriate value in respect of those options and/or asymmetries."